kruglov-dmitry/spark_streaming_websocket/README.md

 6) results will be shown within stdout of application at WebUI of SparkMaster

 ### Tehcnicality notes
-We use docker-compose with mounted volumes with json data file that will allow every executor be able to play with data.
+We use docker-compose with mounted volumes with configuration files for app and logging.